What is Holding Cost?

 As per the CSCMP’s 30th Annual State Logistics Report, the total insurance and incurs the cost of US businesses were the US $ 148.10 billion in 2018.

 XYZ Inc. has taken a warehouse facility to store its inventories.
-The handling and storage cost is US $ 20,000.
-The insurance cost is the US $ 3,500.
-The total inventory of the entity for the years is the US $ 200,000.
-The entity is paying interest of $ 7,500 as the cost of warehouse financing.
+The handling and storage cost is US $ 20,000, and the insurance cost is US $ 3,500.
+The total inventory of the entity for the years is US $ 200,000.
+In addition, the entity is paying interest of $ 7,500 as the cost of warehouse financing.

 In this scenario, the inventory holding cost of XYZ Inc will be –

 Inventory Holding Cost = Storage Cost + Cost of Capital + Insurance Cost = $ 20,000 + $ 7,500 + $ 3,500.

 Holding Cost vs Ordering Cost

 Holding cost and ordering cost are two widely used terms in the context of inventory management.
 However, they share a couple of differences that one must know of.
 Let us have a look at some of them:

 - Holding or carrying costs are costs incurred in storing inventory that remain unsold, while ordering costs are costs include costs of purchasing and receiving items, including logistics expenses.